cdown/bats/README.md

 ## Output

 The output is in the following format `<percentage><status>`.
-The percentage is the remaining battery charge left, as calculated when comparing the full (design) charge to the current charge.
+The percentage is the remaining battery charge left, which is calculated by totalling all of the battery capacities together and getting a percentage compared to the current charge.

 ### Status symbols: